cheongchoi112/ai-fitness-api/docs/technical_design.md

     "enjoyedWorkouts": ["<String>"], // Array of workout types the user enjoys "workoutsToAvoid": ["<String>"] // Array of workout types to avoid },
+  "progress": {          // Stores user's progress tracking data
+    "weightHistory": [   // Array of weight entries
+      {
+        "_id": "<ObjectId>", // Unique identifier for this entry "date": "<Date>",    // Date when weight was recorded "weight": "<Number>" // Weight value in user's preferred unit }
+    ],
+    "workoutHistory": [  // Array of workout completion records {
+        "_id": "<ObjectId>", // Unique identifier for this entry "date": "<Date>",    // Date when workout was completed "workoutId": "<String>", // Optional reference to specific workout in fitness plan "notes": "<String>"  // Optional notes about the workout completion }
+    ]
+  },
   "createdAt": "<Date>", // Timestamp for user creation.
   "updatedAt": "<Date>"  // Timestamp for last profile update.
 }